james-wang-sage/claude-code-prompt-improver/README.md

 # Claude Code Prompt Improver

-A UserPromptSubmit hook that enriches vague prompts before Claude Code executes them.
+An opt-in UserPromptSubmit hook that enriches vague prompts before Claude Code executes them.
+Triggered with `*` prefix.
 Uses the AskUserQuestion tool (Claude Code 2.0.22+) for targeted clarifying questions.

 ![Demo](assets/demo.gif)

 ## What It Does

-Intercepts prompts and wraps them with evaluation instructions.
+When you prefix your prompt with `*`, it wraps it with evaluation instructions.
 Claude then:
 - Checks if the prompt is clear using conversation history
 - For vague prompts: creates a research plan, gathers context, asks 1-6 grounded questions
 - Proceeds with original request using the clarification

-**Result:** Better outcomes on the first try, without back-and-forth.
+**Result:** Better outcomes on the first try, without back-and-forth. **No overhead when not using `*`.**

 ## How It Works